kalaitzi-gif/DSCI510FinalProject/README.md

-**Data Collection**
+**Data Collection Procedure**

 To obtain the Dartmouth Early Warning Project Risk Forecasting data necessary for this project, navigate to the Dartmouth Early Warning Project (DEWP) "Reports & Downloads" wepage: https://earlywarningproject.ushmm.org/reports-and-downloads.
 Next, under "Downloads", locate the banner entitled "All 2025-26 Data (CSV)".
 Under that banner, click "All worldwide data," and a CSV file of global risk forecasts will be automatically downloaded.

-To obtain the World Bank API data necessary for this project (i.e., global indicator names, codes, and values), navigate to the World Bank "About the Indicators API Documentation" webpage: https://datahelpdesk.worldbank.org/knowledgebase/articles/889392-about-the-indicators-api-documentation Next, under the "About the Indicators API," there will be a hyperlinked "Basic Call Structure," Clicking this will take the user to the webpage instructing how to construct a basic API call to the base url to scrape indicator names and indicator codes **(i.e., scraping the 'Population, total' indicator requires the user to pass the indicator code, in this case 'SP.POP.TOTL' into the bease url)**.
+To obtain the World Bank API data necessary for this project (i.e., global indicator names, codes, and values), navigate to the World Bank "About the Indicators API Documentation" webpage: https://datahelpdesk.worldbank.org/knowledgebase/articles/889392-about-the-indicators-api-documentation Next, under the "About the Indicators API," there will be a hyperlinked "Basic Call Structure," Clicking this will take the user to the webpage instructing how to construct a basic API call to the base url to scrape indicator names and indicator codes (i.e., scraping the 'Population, total' indicator requires the user to pass the indicator code, in this case 'SP.POP.TOTL' into the bease url).
 In turn, this will generate the raw JSON format of the indicator's name, value, and code.

 For this project, the above was done for the following indicators ("Indicator name → Indicator Code"):